sio/potyarkin.com/content/posts/20191001-makefile-venv.md

   into venv (`pip install -e`) - all changes to the source code will immediately affect the package in virtual environment.

-And all these steps will be repeated in case `requirements.txt` or `setup.py` is modified.
+All these steps will be repeated in case `requirements.txt` or `setup.py` is modified.
 That means you'll never have to worry about syncing venv with its description.
 Add new dependency to `setup.py` and consider it installed, because there is no way it'll be forgotten the next time you invoke `make`.